Pedro Frias

-Pedro Frias (23 December 1964 - 3 August 2013) was a Dominican Republic boxer.
+Pedro Frias Reynoso (23 December 1964 - 3 August 2013) was a Dominican Republic boxer.
 He competed in the men's welterweight event at the 1988 Summer Olympics.
 Frias is legally blind in one eye.

+Frias died on August 3, 2013, after suffering a heart attack while exercising at a softball stadium near his home.
+He had a prior heart condition and got a pacemaker implanted.